wiredsister/example-ocaml/README.md

 Now do
 `./main.native`

-and you should see an HTTP Response headers and body printed out in your console.
+and you should see a pretty-printed JSON response in your console.

 # See Also